Skip to main content

 Many independent agents hesitate to discuss captive insurance, especially when it comes to the different structures available.
 This can lead to missed opportunities for both agents and their clients.
 At Captive Coalition, we help you confidently understand and present captives, including the cell captive model.

-What is a Cell Captive?
+What is a Cell Captive Insurer?

-A cell captive allows multiple businesses to share the infrastructure of a parent captive while maintaining independence.
 Each company manages its own risks and policies within its “cell,” and the parent captive handles regulatory compliance.

-How Do Cell Captives Work?
+How Do Cell Captive Insurance Companies Work?

 Think of a cell captive as renting space in a shared building.
 While each business controls its own “cell,” the parent captive provides the structure, reducing costs and ensuring regulatory oversight.
 Cell captives allow more autonomy while sharing administrative overhead than group captives, which pools risks.